Anton-Gladyshev/pypty/docs/example_breakdown.md

 |    `poisson_compressed`               |     Poissonian noise model            |

-Then your have to specify `alogoritm` as one of these three options in `pypty_params`, e.g.:
+Then your must specify `alogoritm` as one of these three options in `pypty_params:
 ```python
 pypty_params={
         "algorithm":  gauss_compressed,